Lake Tinaroo Camp, Fish, Ski Relax, Getaway.

 Are you planning a trip to North Queensland, maybe a second or a third?
 Why not experience the Atherton Tableland’s main attraction, Lake Tinaroo?

-Located about an hour and a half from Cairns, this man-made marvel is protected from the winds and the heavy humidity of the lower regions.
+Located about an hour and a half from Cairns, this human-made marvel protected from the winds and the oppressive humidity of the lower regions.

 A refreshing change in atmosphere for the more than 500,000 tourists who visit the Northern Region each year.

 With its peaceful waters, temperate weather, and gorgeous scenery, it’s the perfect place to plan a fast getaway or a memory-filled vacation.

 Built primarily for irrigation, the 45 metre Lake Tinaroo also called the Tinaroo Dam, was completed in 1958.

 The lakes average depth is 13 metres, and the shoreline extends about 210 kilometres.

 It is affording an array of water activities including swimming water skiing, sailing, canoeing, even house boating.